 • What is a down payment?

-• How much should you put down on a house?
+• How much money should you put down to buy a house?

-• How can you lower down payment requirements?
+• How can you lower down payment requirements when buying a property?

 First-time homebuyers can